Frequently Asked Questions

 In almost all the countries where we work, the chickens we provide are locally sourced and ‘free range’ in the sense that they can move around freely.
 They are kept outside during the day, and roam around catching insects and small reptiles or are fed with kitchen vegetable or fruit scraps.
 At night, they are kept in an enclosure so that they aren’t over-exposed to the elements or predators.

-Are avocadoes sustainable?
+Are avocados sustainable?

 We always make sure that the use of avocado trees is suitable for their location, and take into account access to and use of water for irrigation.
 Generally, avocado trees grow without irrigation after the first year in most of the tropics and sub-tropics.
 We don’t promote them in arid areas, such as the Sahel region.